 Now, down to the nitty-gritty of exactly how we went about getting things switched over.
 This is our experience and I’m relating it to help others but realize that policies and requirements can change and your situation is likely not identical to ours.
+I have updated the information through what I’ve been told by St. Brendan’s Isle staff and other cruisers through June 2020.
+However, I cannot guarantee that things might not change.
 Still, I know that I would have like a bit of guidance on how to do all this and what order to do things in, so I’m relating how we did it.

 Step 1 – Get Your St. Brendan’s Isle Address

 Begin by signing up for St. Brendan’s Isle’s mail handling service.
 You can do this online, and note that there are several levels of service to choose between and you also get to choose whether you want them to “pitch the junk” (all or everything except marine-related for cruisers/RV-related for RVers).
 You’ll put $100 on account via credit card, which will be tapped for the monthly fees and costs of mail shipped to you.

 SBI’s instructions with the form are quite good — be sure to note Box 5, so they can sign for any mail for you.
 Important: this form has to be notarized and you have to send copies of two pieces of ID (generally passport and driver’s license; the instructions tell other acceptable forms) when you mail it to St. Brendan’s Isle.

 Step 2 – Change Your Address

 File a change of address form at the post office where you currently live and change your address with businesses, etc. You need to do this far enough in advance of when you’ll be going to get your driver’s license that some mail has actually gone to your SBI address.

 Remember to change your address with: